Approximately 6 minutes to read

 This story made me:

-over 2 years ago masmith said:
+almost 3 years ago masmith said:

 what an ironic theme, the angel of snow that saves mortals from the cold. it's both eerie and intriguing. would you like to swap stories, since my intended theme is somewhat similar?
 It's called "Wandering Spirits" in case you're interested...

-almost 3 years ago gone said:
+about 3 years ago gone said:

 you better win because this was literally PERFECTION

-over 2 years ago Hazel Leaves said:
+almost 3 years ago Hazel Leaves said:

 I loved some of the ideas behind the story but the writing needed some work...